data-gymnasia/courses/content/programming-in-python/content.md

         td: .pill.blue 19
         td: .pill.blue 7

 We definitely don't want to think of 100 variable names for the 100 values in the table, and we don't want to write a line of code for each row.
-What we need is a way to store all of the rows (or columns) in an object capable of containing many other objects.
-Python provides several such **compound data structures**, and in this section we will learn about the most prominent examples.
+What we need is a way to store all of the rows (or columns) in an object designed to contain many objects.
+Python provides several such **compound data structures**, and in this section we will learn about two: **lists** and **tuples**.

 ### Lists